davidde/notes/git.md

 From now onwards, `package-lock.json` will be excluded from any diff.
 Use `--global` in the first command to accomplish this for all your repos.

-### $ `git log (--stat) (--oneline) (--graph master other_branch)`
+### $ `git log`
-Log of all git commits in the less pager (q to exit).
+Returns a log of all git commits in the less pager (q to exit).
 To search in the less pager, use `/` followed by the search term and press enter.
 Use `n` and `N` to move forwards/backwards in the search results.
---stat: shows additional data like the files that were changed, and insertions/deletions.
---oneline: show only one line per commit.
---graph master other_branch: show a graph of how the commits in both branches relate to each other.
+Alternatively, you can also specify a commit hash:

-* $ `git log 0a6bb439280d77458f`
+$ `git log 0a6bb439280d77458f`
-This will show a log with the specified commit hash at the top;
+This will show the specified commit hash at the top with its parent commits below it.
-in other words, its child commits are ommitted, while its parents commits are just below it.
+In other words, its child commits (commits made afterwards) are ommitted.

-* $ `git log --format=fuller`
-Shows the difference between AuthorDate and CommitDate.
-They are usually the same, but can differ for example after a 'git rebase'.
-The CommitDate is taken into account when creating the commit hash, so a 'git rebase' without changes still modifies the hash.
-Other 'git log'-formats: oneline, short, medium, full, fuller, email, raw, ...
+To print the git log output to the terminal instead of viewing it in less, use:

-* $ `git log --name-status`
+$ `git log | cat`
-Adds the names and status of the changed files of each commit to the log.

 * $ `git log -L 3,4:[path/to/file]`
 This command will present you with a log of all commits that changed line **4** in the specified file.